supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Basic-components-of-computer-and-main-memory/Main Memory and Addressability.md

 ## Byte Ordering

-- When the memory is byte-addressable and multi-byte primitive data is stored, then byte ordering (Endian-ness) comes into play.
+- When the memory is <mark class="hltr-red">byte-addressable and multi-byte primitive data</mark> is stored, then byte ordering (Endian-ness) comes into play.
 - Endian-ness is a property of CPU (system).
 The data is stored according to endian-ness only in the main memory.

 > [!convention]